 This case study addresses corporate finance issues related to company valuation, P/E multiples, return on investment and cost of capital.
-The issues are evaluated through investigating a case written up by the Stanford Business School for a company named First Solar.
+The issues for which you can check you comprehension of corporate finance are evaluated through investigating a case written up by the Stanford Business School for a company named First Solar.
 The case was written in 2010 and you are supposed to put yourself back in that period for most of the assignment.
 By focusing on an actual company, the case addresses management notions that they can maintain high returns in a business that is becoming more competitive.

 Revised Case Questions